borregaio/daily-planner-app/README.md

 ## Overview

 Welcome to the Daily Planner App!
 This simple and intuitive application is designed to help you organize your daily tasks and events efficiently.
-The app is built using JavaScript, jQuery UI, and Day.js libraries.

 ![Screenshot](./assets/images/screenshot.png)